 Late spring and early are also fine periods to visit the glacier, especially the contrast of colored leaves with the white giant during the autumn is spectacular.
 In the winter the strong winds cease, but it gets really cold in this part of the world and snowstorms are not uncommon.

 WHAT TO WEAR

 In Patagonia, it can get cold and windy any time of the year, so when visiting Perito Moreno Glacier, wear layers.

 Boardwalks are easy to walk on, and hiking boots are not necessary here.

-If you plan on traveling long-term around South America, you might find useful our article What to Pack for South America.
+If you plan on traveling long-term around Patagonia, you might find useful our article What to Pack for Patagonia.

 You'll find everything you might think of in El Calafate.
 Reasonably priced grocery shops, several ATMs, restaurants, hotels, clothes and souvenir shops or gas stations, everything to be easily found along the main drag.

 WHERE TO STAY IN EL CALAFATE

 El Calafate is a town where everything revolves around tourism.